laravel-liberu/documentation/docs/backend/tables.md

 Options:
 - `routePrefix`, required, string, the common route segment, used for reading the data
 - `dataRouteSuffix`, optional, string, default `tableData`, the ending route segment, used for reading the data
-- `dtRowId`, optional, string, default is 'id' inherited from global configuration (config/enso/tables.php).
+- `dtRowId`, optional, string, default is 'id' inherited from global configuration (config/liberu/tables.php).
 This can be set as one of the model attribute's (result of table builder query) which will give each table row its uniqueness (usually the id), used internally by the table package, and is required for routing, actions and sorting.
 - `name`, optional, string, the title used for the table export.
 If not given, no title is used
 - `crtNo`, optional, boolean, flag for showing the current line number
 - `preview`, optional, boolean, flag for activating the row preview option / column (more information in the Preview Support section)
 - `flatten`, optional, boolean, flag for flattening the response, allowing columns like "user.person.name" in the template
-- `auth`, optional, boolean, flag for removing auth when using in enso context
+- `auth`, optional, boolean, flag for removing auth when using in liberu context
 - `debounce`, optional, number, default `100`, the time in milliseconds that is used for the debounce when reloading data for the table, for example when typing in the search box or changing filters
 - `lengthMenu`, optional, array, list of options for the table pagination.
 If missing, the default values in the